Combining the in-medium similarity renormalization group with the density matrix renormalization group: Shell structure and information entropy: Introduction

-\paragraph{Introduction.--} Low-energy nuclear theory has seen dramatic progress in the \ai{} description of nuclei based on chiral effective field theory (EFT) interactions and powerful many-body methods that can access nuclei up to $^{208}$Pb~\cite{Herg20review,Hebe203NF,Stroberg2021,Hu2021lead}.
+Low-energy nuclear theory has seen dramatic progress in the \ai{} description of nuclei based on chiral effective field theory (EFT) interactions and powerful many-body methods that can access nuclei up to $^{208}$Pb~\cite{Herg20review,Hebe203NF,Stroberg2021,Hu2021lead}.
 The use of EFTs enables consistent two- and many-body interactions (and operators)~\cite{Epel09RMP,Mach11PR,Hamm13RMP,Bacca14JPG,Hamm20RMP} as well as theoretical uncertainty estimates from the EFT power-counting expansion~\cite{Epel15improved,Furn15uncert,Weso213N}.
 In medium-mass nuclei the many-body Schr\"odinger equation is commonly solved using basis expansion methods that incorporate low-rank particle-hole excitations in a systematic way from a suitably chosen reference state~\cite{Hage14RPP,Herg16PR,Soma20SCGF,Tichai2020review}.
-Sharing a mild computational scaling with system size has been key for the extension to larger systems~\cite{Arthuis2020a,Sun21CCEI,Stroberg2021,Miyagi2021,Hu2021lead}.
+The development of methods with polynomial computational scaling was key for advancing \ai{} calculations to heavier systems~\cite{Arthuis2020a,Sun21CCEI,Stroberg2021,Miyagi2021,Hu2021lead}.
 Among these, the in-medium similarity renormalization group (IMSRG) represents a powerful and flexible approach to efficiently target a broad range of nuclear observables~\cite{Tsuk11IMSRG,Herg16PR,Stro17ENO,Gebr17IMNCSM,Stroberg2019,Yao2020,Heinz2020}.
 However, the description of strongly correlated, open-shell systems poses significant challenges when a (symmetry-conserving) single-reference state does not capture the static correlations.
 This requires the development of novel expansion schemes at tractable computational cost~\cite{Herg20review}.
 In this work, we use valence-space (VS) techniques where an active-space Hamiltonian is decoupled from a closed-shell core and subsequently used in a large-space or shell-model diagonalization, giving access to a wide range of observables such as low-lying spectroscopy and transitions~\cite{Holt14Ca,Bogn14SM,Jans14SM,Stro17ENO,Sun2018,Stroberg2019}.
-In nuclear theory, open-shell systems are also targeted using either symmetry-broken~\cite{Soma13GGF2N,Sign14BogCC,Tichai18BMBPT,Novario2020a,Yuan2022,Hagen2022PCC} or multi-configurational reference states~\cite{Herg13MR,Tich17NCSM-MCPT,Gebr17IMNCSM,Frosini2021mrII,Frosini2021mrIII}.
+In \ai{} calculations, open-shell systems are also targeted using either symmetry-broken~\cite{Soma13GGF2N,Sign14BogCC,Tichai18BMBPT,Novario2020a,Yuan2022,Hagen2022PCC} or multi-configurational reference states~\cite{Herg13MR,Tich17NCSM-MCPT,Gebr17IMNCSM,Frosini2021mrII,Frosini2021mrIII}.